Information Support Coaching

 Many adults with ADHD were not diagnosed when young because ADHD was not understood then.
 This means that THEY were not understood.
 Some may have been very inattentive and disorganised but not particularly hyperactive and mainly not getting into trouble.
 Others didn’t stop and think before reacting, they broke rules, they talked too much.

 Many were called lazy or stupid, naughty or unmotivated and were blamed for their shortcomings.

 Now as adults they are still struggling daily, not only with the effects of still having ADHD, a hidden disability, but also with the negative impact of having grown up with (usually undiagnosed) ADHD.

 Our Support Group is attended by both diagnosed and undiagnosed adults.

-To get an assessment on the NHS use our checklist to prepare then ask your G.P. to refer you to the Adult Mental Health team for an assessment ensuring that s/he makes it clear you need to see someone with knowledge of ADHD.
+To get an assessment on the NHS use our checklist to prepare and then ask your GP to refer you to the Adult Mental Health team for an assessment ensuring that they makes it clear you need to see someone with knowledge of ADHD.

 Dr Sally Cubbin